readthedocs-fr/notions/poo/design_patterns/en/OBSERVER_PATTERN.md

 Perfect !

-Now, as soon as the `alert()` method from the `Alarm` class get called, each one of its **Observers** will get notified and will react in consequence.
+Now, as soon as the `alert()` method from the `Alarm` class gets called, each one of its **Observers** will get notified and will react in consequence.

-And as bonus, our code follows a realistic logic, it's not the alarm which knows its **Observers** but our **control center** which define what will happen when our alarm goes on.
+And as bonus, our code follows a realistic logic, it's not the alarm which knows its **Observers** but our **control center** which defines what will happen when our alarm goes on.

-Moreover, we can see in this code a nice example `Open/Closed` symbolized with the `O` letter in the [SOLID](https://github.com/readthedocs-fr/notions/tree/master/poo/principes_solid/) principles list.
+Moreover, we can see in this code a nice example of the `Open/Closed` principle symbolized with the `O` letter in the [SOLID](https://github.com/readthedocs-fr/notions/tree/master/poo/principes_solid/) principles list.
 Indeed, our `Alarm` class is open for extension but closed to any modifcation.
 We can extend it without any limit by adding more and more **Observer** composants without having to modify it.
 The alarm system is ended, we don't need to change it.
 So we are sure we would never cause some trouble in this class when adding a new auto-activable component.

 While speaking about the [SOLID](https://github.com/readthedocs-fr/notions/tree/master/poo/principes_solid/) principles, we can also notice the `D` letter principle named the `Dependency Inversion principle`.
 Indeed, by making use of `Observer` and `Observable` interfaces, we have build a code that directly refers to abstractions and not to implementations.
 Our `addObserver(Observer observer)` method takes an object of type `Observer` as parameter.
 We can pass it any **Observer** implementation, the class implementing the `Observable` interface will never have to deal with the implementation.
 It's a significant point in maintenability and readibility of our code because we will never have to care of consequences a new implementation will have on the global code, at least not of the POV of our **Observer Pattern**.

 ## Conclusion

-We have seen the problem type that a l'**Observer Pattern** can fix and his conception step by step.
+We have seen the problem type that an **Observer Pattern** can fix and its conception step by step.

 Overall, we must remember that :

 - This pattern allows us to split our code in many parts.
-- It helps us to store or code with a better logic.
+- It helps us to store our code with a better logic.
 - It's based on 2 important interfaces : **Observer** and **Observable**.
 - The **Observable** class notify each one of its **Observers** when it switch of state.
 - It helps us to easily enforce 2 of the [**SOLID**](https://github.com/readthedocs-fr/notions/tree/master/poo/principes_solid/) principles.